 - Telemetry is continuous monitoring of your heart rhythm.
 Sticky pads placed on your skin connect to an EKG machine that records your heart rhythm.

-You can get hyperkalemia (high levels of potassium) if you receive too much potassium too quickly.
+You can develop hyperkalemia (high levels of potassium) if you receive too much potassium too quickly.
 This can lead to heart damage.
-Without treatment, your symptoms will worsen.
-Your muscle tissue can be damaged and cause paralysis.
-The muscles that help you breathe can be affected.
-This can be life-threatening.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.